• The forum software that supports hummy.tv has been upgraded to XenForo 2.3!

 Relatively few forum uses ever award Likes, possibly because they don't know about them or what that funny link is for.
 This is a pity, because a great number of people have found the content extremely useful at times, and ought to be giving a Like as a vote of thanks to the people who have toiled to create the content.

-"Conversations" is what this forum calls Private Messaging, and is rather like web-based email (although there can be multiple participants in a conversation).
-You can access your conversations through your control panel (click your username near the top right), and start a conversation with somebody by clicking their avatar and click "Start a Conversation".
+"Direct Messages" are rather like web-based email (although there can be multiple participants in a Direct Message).
+You can access your messages through your control panel (click your username near the top right), and start a conversation with somebody by clicking their avatar and click "Send direct message".

-Reserve conversations for discussing matters which are not ready for public consumption, and only with people you have already established a relationship with, unless you really are trying to address that person specifically.
+Reserve direct messages for discussing matters which are not ready for public consumption, and only with people you have already established a relationship with, unless you really are trying to address that person specifically.

 If that is all clear, welcome to the club and enjoy the forum.